All Haystacks Solar Garden plots have sold.

 Is maintenance and insurance included?

-All asset management cost including insurances and maintenance are covered by a proportion of the generation revenue.
-The one off membership fee and purchase price of a plot are the only costs to members.
+All asset management costs including insurances and maintenance are covered by the solar farm itself.
+The one-off membership fee and purchase price of a plot are the only costs to members.

 Some solar farms have been limited from exporting to the grid recently.
 Is this a risk for Haystacks Solar Garden?